 • Dismissal from the Sit Lux Scholars Program is not subject to appeal.

-A dismissed Sit Lux Scholar may not enroll in subsequent matriculating terms of the University (unless otherwise permitted by the University College Dean).
-A dismissed Sit Lux Scholar may petition to enroll in summer school.
+• A Sit Lux Scholar dismissed following the fall or spring semester may not enroll in subsequent matriculating terms of the University (unless otherwise permitted by the University College Dean).
+A Sit Lux Scholar dismissed following the fall or spring semester may petition to enroll in summer school.
+A Sit Lux Scholar dismissed following the fall or spring semester may petition for reinstatement after building the career/cumulative GPA to 2.0.